JRC1995/Chatbot/README.md

 ## Project Setup

 ### Component # 0: Sentence Encoder Module
 The sentence encoder is one of the most fundamental components of the project.
 It uses a concatenation of [Multi-context ConveRT](https://github.com/PolyAI-LDN/polyai-models#multi-context-convert) and [Universal Sentence Encoder QA](https://tfhub.dev/google/universal-sentence-encoder-multilingual-qa/3) to encode utterances.
-The encoder utterances are used for almost all the other modules - for retrieval, for classification etc. For this module to work you need download and store the model in the appropriate directory inside Sentence_Encoder.
+The encoded utterances are used for almost all the other modules - for retrieval, for classification, for ranking etc. For this module to work you need to download and store the model in the appropriate directory inside Sentence_Encoder.
 Refer to the directory tree for the extact location.
 Specifically, the content inside tensorflow-hub pretrained ConveRT model should go within Sentence_Encoder/Embeddings/ConvRT directory, and Universal Sentence Encoder Multilingual QA should go within Sentence_Encoder/Embeddings/USE_QA.
 The sentence encoder uses different components for encoding user utterances than that for encoding response candidates.
 It also can take context into account.
 See project report for details.

 ### Component # 1: Scripted Module

-Rum setup.py inside the [scripted folder](https://github.com/JRC1995/Chatbot/tree/master/Scripted) to process all the necessary documents for this module.
+Run setup.py inside the [scripted folder](https://github.com/JRC1995/Chatbot/tree/master/Scripted) to process all the necessary documents for this module.
 This module mostly prepares "query-responses" pair mappings.
 Given an utterance, the model finds the best matching query (by measuring cosine similarity or dot product of their encodings) and returns its corresponding responses.

 [Here](https://github.com/JRC1995/Chatbot/blob/master/Scripted/Subscripts/intent_response_script.py) you can write your "intent to response" maps.
 You can create any kind of new 'intent' (say '<fetch_water>') and you can then write the list of candidate responses for that intent.
 Instead of writing natural language responses you can also type in "command codes" (say <get_water>) and later upon detecting the command codes you can make the AI take any related action you want.
 [Here](https://github.com/JRC1995/Chatbot/blob/master/Scripted/Subscripts/intent_query_script.py) you can write "intent to query" maps.
 For example:

 ```
 '<fetch_water>':['bring me some water','I want some water']
 ```
 That is here you map intents to potential queries and utterances related to that intent.
-You don't need to exhaustive - the intent will be detected based on soft embedding based semantic-similarity search not through hard pattern matching.
+You don't need to be exhaustive - the intent will be detected based on soft embedding based semantic-similarity search not through hard pattern matching.

 You also need to keep downloaded Reddit data in Scripted/Random_Reddit_Data/ directory.

 For this, I used Google Big Query to query out data from different subreddits and prepared different CSVs.
 I prepared jokesq.csv from r/Jokes, showerthoughsq.csv from r/Showerthoughts, tilq.csv from r/todayilearned, and nostupidq.csv from r/NoStupidQuestion.
 Each of these csv should have a 'title' field (denotes thread title), and jokesq.csv should also have the 'self-text' field (denotes the original post of a thread).
-Each of these csv are prepared from reddit submissions (not comments).
-In addition to all these, I also prepared writingpromptsa.csv from r/WritingPrompts but for this the necessary field are 'body' (denotes the comment text), 'parent_id' (denotes id of the immediate parent -comment or thread), and 'link_id' (denotes id of the thread in which the comment is made).
-This fields are essentially table attributes when you are using sql on Google Query.
+Each of these CSVs are prepared from reddit submissions\posts (not comments).
+In addition to all these, I also prepared writingpromptsa.csv from r/WritingPrompts but for this the necessary fields are 'body' (denotes the comment text), 'parent_id' (denotes id of the immediate parent -comment or thread), and 'link_id' (denotes id of the thread in which the comment is made).
+These fields are essentially table attributes when you are using sql on Google Query.
 For more about downloading Reddit Data from Google Big Query see: